 But we don’t.
 We react and we press on.

 Yet, what if you changed one thing today?
 One thing.
 A choice that is normally poor, or at best, mediocre.
 Say, the sugar in your coffee.
 What if you left it out?
 Today.
-Or the wussing-out that you do on weight choice right before the start of the WOD, when your heart is not brave enough and your mind worries about the pain to come?
+Or the scaling of the weight right before the start of your workout, when your heart is not brave enough and your mind worries about the pain to come?
 What if you believed in yourself and went with those heavier dumbbells?
 Today.
 Or what if you decided that being late to anything was no longer acceptable?
 What if you left with plenty of time to get to where you need to be?
 Today.